gahen97/ods_web_design/README.md

 Where EXERCISE_NAME is the name of the exercise (matching the directory under Views/)

+TO CHANGE SERVER HOSTS:

+Under config.json, there are three servers (ports & host).
+H5P controls the videos;
+Exercises_Old controls the older exercise server;
+main controls the main server to host the videos, exercises, index, and Table of Contents pages.

 ArrayStack exercise is over-simplified and works more as a SortedSet ;
   should not use.